 Recipe Tips

 - Preheat the Oven: Make sure your oven is fully preheated to 425°F before adding the vegetables.
-This ensures even cooking and a nicely caramelized finish.
+The high heat is key for getting those crispy edges and caramelized flavors.

 Recipe Options

-- For a touch of spice, add a pinch of red pepper flakes or cayenne pepper.
+- Add a pinch of red pepper flakes or cayenne pepper if you like a touch of heat.

-- Add a sprinkle of grated Parmesan cheese just before serving for a cheesy touch.
+- A sprinkle of freshly grated Parmesan cheese just before serving adds a savory finish.

 How to Store and Reheat

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, place them in a single layer on a baking sheet and warm in a 350°F oven for about 10 minutes.
-To reheat on the stovetop, warm the vegetables in a single layer in a nonstick skillet over medium heat until heated through.
-The microwave isn't a good option here, as it can make the vegetables soggy.
+To reheat, arrange in a single layer on a baking sheet and warm in a 350°F oven for about 5 minutes.
+I don’t recommend microwaving as the vegetables can become soggy.

 Pair With